JuodaanViinaa/MedPCPy/README.md

 # MedPCPy

-The purpose of this library is to provide an easy and accesible way to convert MedPC files to .xlsx (Excel, LibreOffice Calc) format; and then to extract and organize the relevant data (response frequencies, latencies, and distributions) without the need of much programming abilities.
+The purpose of this library is to provide an easy and accesible way to convert MedPC files to .xlsx (Excel, LibreOffice Calc) format (the older .xls format is not supported); and then to extract and organize the relevant data (response frequencies, latencies, and distributions) without the need of much programming abilities.
 After proper setup the entirety of the analysis of one or more sessions of experiments and one or more subjects can be done with a single click.
 The library scans a temporary directory in search of data to analyze.
-It determines the subjects that are in the directory and the sessions associated with each of them, counts the responses, latencies, and/or response distributions declared by the user, and delivers both individual files and a summary file: the individual files contain complete and properly labeled lists of all variables of interest (one individual xlsx file is created per subject per session); the summary file contains central tendency measures (either mean or median) for each variable written on the sheets and columns which the user indicates.
+It determines the subjects that are in the directory and the sessions associated with each of them, counts the responses, latencies, and/or response distributions declared by the user, and delivers both individual files and a summary file: the individual files contain complete and properly labeled lists of all variables of interest (one individual .xlsx file is created per subject per session); the summary file contains central tendency measures (either mean or median) for each variable written on the sheets and columns which the user indicates.

 By default, the declared variables are written on the summary file vertically.
 That is, each measure of each subject occupies a column, and each session is written on a different row dictated by the session number and a [spacing argument](#spacing) in the `Analyzer` object declaration.
 It is possible, however, to write measures horizontally (each measure of each subject will occupy a row, and each session will be written on a column).
 This is done per-measure with the [`"write_rows"`](#write-rows) argument.